Balance – The Forgotten Sunnah

 In attempting to emulate such characteristics, our pursuit in becoming more tolerant, more compassionate and more forgiving is likely to help the state of our souls and bring us closer to Allah.

-Once again for the benefit of clarity, I want to reinforce – we are not Allah.
-We are incapable of being omnipresent, omnipotent and similar however, the pursuit in knowing God will allow us to better our own flaws and thus increase our taq’wah and actions.
+We are incapable of being omnipresent, omnipotent and similar however, the pursuit of knowing God will allow us to better our own flaws and thus increase our taq’wah and actions.

 The Power of Time: